dirtymew/fake/README.md

 ## 📝 Fake - Go Fake Data Generator

-This is a maintained fork of the original [`icrowley/fake`](https://github.com/icrowley/fake) with native `go:embed` support, concurrent-safe operations, and zero external dependencies.
+This is a fork of the original [`icrowley/fake`](https://github.com/icrowley/fake) with native `go:embed` support and without global variables.

 ### Key Improvements
 - ✨ Native Go embed (no code generation needed)